Pixels42/mpi-digital/README.md

-# mpi-digital
-Digital Service Standard
+# MPI Digital Service Standard

 This is a work-in-progress guide to the Discovery process.